Articles

 How to make a packing list for wholesale egg deliveries

-At fifteen customers, you can't hold the delivery round in your head.
-At twenty-five, you're scribbling on the back of a feed receipt and hoping you haven't missed anyone.
+At fifteen customers, the delivery round stops fitting in anyone's head.
+At twenty-five, it's scribbled on the back of a feed receipt and someone's been missed.
 Here's how to get a packing list that builds itself.

 Read more